Toyota of Seattle's service advisors and Toyota-trained technicians go above and beyond to provide the professional care you need.

 As a general rule, wiper blades should be replaced every six months.
 When changing the blades, be sure to also check the fluid level in the windshield washer reservoir.

 Tires - Check the tires, including the tire pressure and tread depth.
 Uneven wear indicates a need for wheel alignment.
 Tires should also be checked for bulges and bald spots.
 If snow and ice are a problem in your area, consider special tires designed to grip slick roads.
 During winter, tire pressure should be checked weekly as tires lose pressure when temperatures drop.

 Brakes - Have the brake system checked, including brake linings, rotors and drums.
 Brakes are critical to vehicle safety and particularly important when driving on icy or snow-covered roads.

-Getting your vehicle ready for winter while temperatures are still mild is a proactive approach to preventive maintenance that helps ensure safety, reliability and fewer unexpected repairs when severe winter weather strikes," said Rich White, executive director, Car Care Council.
+"Getting your vehicle ready for winter while temperatures are still mild is a proactive approach to preventive maintenance that helps ensure safety, reliability, and fewer unexpected repairs when severe winter weather strikes," says Rich White, executive director of the Car Care Council.

-Let our factory trained service staff help you get ready for the cold days ahead and help ensure a happy holiday driving season!
+Let our factory-trained service staff help you get ready for the cold days ahead and help ensure a happy holiday driving season!